 This pagoda has an area of 5,000 square meters and follows the design of the Chinese character “mouth

-Location: 143 Dang Huy Tru Street, Ward Truong An, Hue City
+Address: 143 Dang Huy Tru Street, Ward Truong An, Hue City

-These special pagodas create the peaceful atmosphere and contribute to the special features of Hue City.
+These special pagodas create a peaceful atmosphere and contribute to the special features of Hue City.
 These old pagodas stand as a witness to our history and contain lots of cultural and historical value of Hue as well as Vietnam.
 When you visit them, you can leave your bustling and hustling life behind and learn to live peacefully and simply.

 Our blog has a lot of information about Hue City, check out these articles to learn more: